Water leaks on public property

-Leaks ar the property owner's responsibility, and we suggest you contact a licensed plumber to investigate.
+Leaks on private property are the owner's responsibility and we suggest you contact a licensed plumber to investigate.

-If you have had a leak repaired on your property you may be eligible for a one off Water Consumption Charge Adjustment (PDF).
+If you have had a leak repaired on your property you may be eligible for a one off Concealed Leak Allowance Request (PDF).
 Your application will be assessed in accordance with Unitywater's Concealed Leaks Policy (PDF) as a rebate may not be applicable to all customers.